alexandreacm/dev-cinemapp/README.md

 # About

-- Create an app for watch some movies and obtain movie informations, We would recommend using the OMDb API (http://www.omdbapi.com//) for retrieving the movies list.
+- Created an app for watch some movies and obtain movie informations, We would recommend using the OMDb API (http://www.omdbapi.com//) for retrieving the movies list.

 # Team